-Fukuoka Prefecture is home to many different traditional crafts, which continue to be made using skills and production methods dating back centuries.
+Fukuoka Prefecture is home to many different traditional crafts that continue to be made using skills and production methods dating back centuries.
 While each and every process is performed completely by hand, these elaborate and refined craftworks are more precise than items made by machine, capturing the hearts of those who behold them.
-Craftworks created based on the resources and customs of Fukuoka include not only traditional works but a range of new products suited to contemporary lifestyles, and are also popular with overseas tourists as souvenirs of Fukuoka.
+Craftworks created based on the resources and customs of Fukuoka include not only traditional works but also a range of new products suited to contemporary lifestyles, and are also popular with overseas tourists as souvenirs of Fukuoka.

 Traditional Crafts designated by the Minister for Economy, Trade and Industry

 This designation is granted by the Minister for Economy, Trade and Industry to traditional crafts that meet all the criteria set out in the Act on the Promotion of Traditional Craft Industries (mainly, traditional crafts used in daily life that are largely made by hand and which employ technologies and techniques that have been in continuous use for a century or more).